-The most effective treatment for isosporiasis is a combination of two drugs: trimethoprim and sulfamethoxazole (TMP-SMX; Bactrim, Septra).
-To treat isosporiasis, two double-strength TMP-SMX pills are taken twice a day.
-An alternative is one double-strength pill three times a day.
-TMP-SMX treatment is usually continued for two to four weeks.
+The most effective treatment for isosporiasis is a combo pill of trimethoprim and sulfamethoxazole (TMP-SMX; Bactrim, Septra, Cotrim).
+For most people, two double-strength TMP-SMX pills are taken twice a day for 7–10 days.
+For people with CD4 counts below 200 or who have persistent symptoms, one double-strength pill is taken four times a day for 3–4 weeks.

-The most effective way to prevent isosporiasis is to avoid its sources —mainly potentially contaminated foods or human feces.
-This is particularly true for HIV-positive people with compromised immune systems raveling to tropical and subtropical countries where water and food could be contaminated.
-Drinking bottled water and making sure that food is cooked properly can help reduce the risk of isosporiasis while raveling to tropical and subtropical areas.
+The most effective way to prevent isosporiasis is to avoid its sources—mainly ingesting contaminated food or water, or human feces.
+This is true for those who are traveling to tropical and subtropical countries where isosporiasis is more common.
+Drinking bottled water and making sure that food is cooked properly can help reduce the risk.
+Washing your hands often can help prevent transmission.

 Are there any experimental treatments in development for isosporiasis?